The program held at Vista Grande Elementary School is open to all students in the San Ramon Valley Unified School District.

-The program is open to the San Ramon Valley Unified School District.
+The program is open to all students within the San Ramon Valley Unified School District.
 There is no screening process and acceptance is determined solely on a space available basis with priority given to siblings.
 If necessary, to prevent diversions, priority may be given to Vista Grande resident students.

-Attendance at an Orientation Meeting prior to enrollment is mandatory for all entering students..
+Attendance at a Parent Information Meeting prior to enrollment is required for all entering students.
 This ensures that the parents are making an informed judgment as to whether the program is appropriate for their child.

 Important: You must complete the entire kindergarten district online enrollment and school site registration process at your resident school.